![]() |

 Kevin Hite

 Our Brotherhood Railway Carmen Division of TCU was founded at Cedar Rapids, Iowa on October 27, 1888.
 The first By-Laws were adopted at Joint Convention in Topeka, Kansas, September 1890.
-Our union has merged with other railway unions four times, the most recent being August 6, 1986.
+Our union has merged with other railway unions five times, on.
 In July 1987, Convention action re-named the union Transportation Communications International Union (TCU) effective October 1, 1987.
 The Brotherhood Railway Carmen is a division of the TCU.
-The Union we call TCU today took root back in 1899 when, on a cold winter's evening shortly after Christmas, 33 railroad clerks gathered in the back room of Behrens' cigar shop in Sedalia, Missouri.
+The most recent merger was January 1, 2012, TCU Merged with International Association of Machinist and is the Railroad Division of that union.
+Review the Brotherhood Railway Carmen first 50-year history.
+The Union we call TCU/IAM today took root back in 1899 when, on a cold winter's evening shortly after Christmas, 33 railroad clerks gathered in the back room of Behrens' cigar shop in Sedalia, Missouri.
 That night, December 29, they formed Local Lodge Number 1 of a union they named the Order of Railroad Clerks of America.
 Today our range is extensive and complex, on and off the railroads throughout the transportation industry.
-But the union still runs on those same simple principles of democracy and full membership participation. ![]() TCU International Headquarters: located outside of Washington, D.C. at: Union dues payments and inquiries should be
+But the union still runs on those same simple principles of democracy and full membership participation. ![]() TCU National Headquarters: located outside of Washington, D.C. at: Union dues payments and inquiries should be sent to Mr. Jameson McKnight, Financial Secretary-Treasurer.
+Heartland Lodge's mailing address is: ![]() Please buy American products and support organized labor North American Railroads 2020 Railroad Retirement Tax Rates Register to Vote

 |